Warm Line Guidelines and Code of Contact

 - - The Warm Line does not tolerate unlawful discrimination on the basis of race, national or ethnic origin, citizenship, colour, religion, sex, gender identity, age, mental or physical ability, political beliefs, socio-economic status, health related status, sexual orientation, marital status, or any other grounds enumerated in the human rights legislation of the province of Ontario.

-- - The Warm Line reserves the right to act regarding any breach of Code of Conduct including but no limited to the severance of all services to callers who continue to breach this code of conduct.
+- - The Warm Line reserves the right to take action regarding a violation of the Code of Conduct .
+This could result in the termination of all services (phone, text, online) for a caller who does not follow the Code of Conduct.

 If during anytime of the conversation online you have a concern please email the coordinator at: WarmLine@progressplace.org